Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 # New
 ### Done
 - Randomizes the size of certain creatures.
-(Check Tweaks.cs#L81 for a list of them.)
+(I didn't like how [Random Creature Size](https://www.nexusmods.com/subnautica/mods/138) affects all creatures.
+Check Tweaks.cs#L81 for a list of them.)
 - Harvesting plants requires a knife or Thermoblade.
+- Removes the check for obstacles when sitting to avoid getting locked out of the swivel chair when you spin it too close to an object then stand up.
 **Minor Tweaks**
   - "Use Trashcan" -> "Use Trash can" for consistency with its recipe.
   - Capitalized the "Use" string globally.